 Summoner brings a measure of utility in a raid as well.
 Arguably, it’s a bit inferior to Red Mage, but it still does a good job.
 Summoner as of Endwalker may be the most mobile Caster job owing to the massive rework.
 Not only that, it has one offensive raid buff and one support buff that we will go over first in our guide.
 As a Summoner, you always need to have your Carbuncle invoked because it’s mandatory for your rotation and buffs.

 An offensive raid buff that can only be used when you have your pet summoned.
 It increases the damage dealt by yourself and the entire party by three percent.
-The duration of Searing Light is 30 seconds, and it has a cooldown of 120 seconds.
-Square Enix actually adjusted the universal cooldown time of several abilities to either 60 or 120 seconds in Endwalker.
-Owing to that shift, several abilities had their timers changed.
 Keep in mind that the buff only affects people within a certain range, so be aware of the party members when you use the skill.

 Everlasting Flight (Demi-Phoenix)

-One of Summoner’s support skills it’s executed when you summon the Phoenix as part of your rotation.
-All party members within a certain radius will get the Everlasting Flight buff which gradually restores HP with a potency of 100.
-The duration of this buff is 21 seconds, and it is executed with each summoning of Phoenix.
-Also, note that it can’t be set to the hotbar.
+One of Summoner’s support skills is executed when you summon the Phoenix as part of your rotation.
+All party members within a certain radius will get the Everlasting Flight buff which gradually restores HP.
+Also, note that it can’t be set to the hot bar.

 The last of Summoner’s support skills that can be used on you or a party member.
 Rekindle gives the targeted player a buff that restores HP or gives a regenerative buff depending on your HP threshold and buff timer.